sciabarra/AgileSites/doc/tutorial/Picker.md

 ![applied styles](../img/snap7403.png)

-A couple of notes on what we did.

 Changing the Picker parameter you load a different template.
-Note that here you selected the full html page of the template, including the headers, while in the layout using the selector "#content" you were selecting only the inner parts.
+Note that here you selected the full html page of the template, including the headers, while in the layout using the selector "#content" you are selecting only the inner parts.

 **NOTE** here we assume you are using the Jump Start Kit to follow the tutorial, based on Tomcat with a webapp folder named '/cs'